avaneev/biteopt/README.md

 Mixed integer programming can be achieved by using rounded parameter values in the objective function.
-Note that using categorical variables may not be effective, because they require an exhaustive search, but binary variables may be used.
+Note that using categorical variables may not be effective, because they require an exhaustive search.
+Binary variables may be used, in small quantities (otherwise the problem usually transforms into complex combinatorial problem).

 Value constraints can be implemented as penalties, in this way: constraint c1:x1+2.0\*x2-3.0\*x3<=0 can be used to adjust objective function value: cost+=(c1<=0?0:100000+c1*9999), with 100000 penalty base (barrier) and 9999 constraint scale chosen to assure no interaction with the expected "normal" objective function values while providing a useful gradient.
 Note that if the solution's value is equal to or higher than the penalty base it means either a feasible solution was not found or the chosen constraint scale does not generate a useful gradient.
 See `constr.cpp` for an example of constraint programming. `constr2.cpp` is an example of non-linear constraint programming with both non-equalities and equalities.

+It is not advisable to use constraints like (x1-round(x1)=0) commonly used in model libraries to force integer or binary values, as such constraint formulation does not provide a global descent.
+Instead, direct rounding should be used on integer variables.

 The minimal and maximal allowed parameter values (bounds) should be specified in a way to cover a wider value range, in order to reduce boundary effects